BroadcomMFD/broadcom-product-scripts/endevor/Field-Developed-Programs/SonarQube-interface-to-Endevor/README.md

         7.
         8. ELM CNT: 2

- Then, the items in this folder can use the description text to know whether the package is elligible for scanning at CAST time
+ Then, when the package is CAST, it also runs a SonarQube Analysis.

 ### CAST time Determination

-The SONRQUBE.rex member can determine whether package content should be scanned.
-Within it, you can provide Endevor Type masks for the elements you wish to analyze.
+The @SITE.rex member can determine, at Cast time, whether package content should be scanned.
+You can provide Endevor Type masks for the elements you wish to analyze.
 Here is an example:

     /* Provide Endevor Type masks for element to be analyzed   */
     SonarQube_Element_Types = 'COB* CBL* CPP* '

+(The Package Builder also accesses the @SITE.rex member)

-For each approach, SONRQUBE.rexx must identify the Generate processor steps where your site's ACM can collect input component relationships.
+The @SITE.rexx member must also identify the Generate processor steps where ACM  input component relationships are collected.
 If you intend to scan COBOL, for instance, you should specify the processor steps that reference COPYBOOKs.
 Consider this example:

     /* Provide Endevor processor steps which show ACM inputs   */
     GenerateProcessorStepnames = 'COMPILE COMP CMP COB'

-## Transmission Methods
+## SonarQube Transmission Methods

-Once the right kind of elements and optionally input components are found in a package, they must be transmitted to the platform where SonarQube is found.
-Indicate what transmission method you will use.
-The name you choose will also be a prefix for Transmission member names in the configuration.
+Elements selected for SonarQube scanning, must be transmitted to the server where SonarQube is found.
+Within the @SITE.rex member indicate what transmission method to use.
+The name of the transmission method is also a prefix for Transmission member names in the configuration.

-The value you give to **TransmitMethod** is used to locate members that contribute to the submitted SonarQube Analysis JCL.
-Member names are:
+The value you give to **SonarTransmitMethod** is used to locate additional configuration members:

-- &TransmitMethod.#INC - for sending members to the SonarQube server
+- &SonarTransmitMethod.#INC - for sending members to the SonarQube server
-- &TransmitMethod.#JOB - JCL for using the Transmission tool to send items to the SonarQube folders
+- &SonarTransmitMethod.#JOB - JCL for using the Transmission tool to send items to the SonarQube folders
-- &TransmitMethod.#RUN - JCL for using the Tansmission tool to initiating the execution of the SonarQube analysis
+- &SonarTransmitMethod.#RUN - JCL for using the Tansmission tool to initiating the execution of the SonarQube analysis
-- &TransmitMethod.#RCV - JCL for receiving the RESULTS of the SonarQube analysis
+- &SonarTransmitMethod.#RCV - JCL for receiving the RESULTS of the SonarQube analysis

-The examples in this folder show the TransmitMethod  assigned to 'XCOM' and the three JCL members are XCOM#JOB, XCOM#RUN, and XCOM#RCV accordingly.
-If necessary, you can mix methods within the 3 members, and not use the same tool for all of them, but the names for all 3 must use the same prefix.
+The examples in this folder show the SonarTransmitMethod assigned to 'XCOM'.
+It is expected that each transmit method have its own syntax for sending and receiving files, and for running remote tasks.

 ## XCOM for Transmission and Submission